routes-dont-work/routes_dont_work/README.md

 - The controller has a public method named the same as the action, or a view exists in the view lookup path for that controller.

+A very common case of broken routes is the use of RESTful routes without defining all the actions (index, show, new, create, edit, update, and destroy).
+If you don't need all of these actions, you can use the [`only` and `except` options of the `resources` block](http://guides.rubyonrails.org/routing.html#restricting-the-routes-created).

-After it identifies these routes, you should fix or remove them!
+After routes_dont_work identifies these routes, you should fix or remove them.
+Be careful if removing, because if, for example, you have a view that generates a link with the broken route, removing the route without removing the reference will make the view raise an exception.

 ## Usage